8grams/developer-starter-kit/Chapter-4-JS-Overview.md

 ## JavaScript Platform / Runtime Environment

 JavaScript platform / runtime consists of JavaScript engine, libraries, and package manager.
 Its purpose is to provide the runtime environment to run JavaScript source code while also provide libraries for software development and tool to manage them.
-Although not always a must, currently
-__NodeJS__ is usually used.
-NodeJS consists of V8 JavaScript engine, event-loop for non-blocking I/O / asynchronous programming, and npm as its package manager.
+Although not always a must, currently __NodeJS__ is usually used.
+NodeJS consists of _V8 JavaScript engine_, _event-loop_ for non-blocking I/O / asynchronous programming, and _npm_ as its package manager.
 This makes it suitable for server side programming.